LinSharp/yam/README.md

 - Comments - Start with double tilde "\~\~".
 Everything after \~\~ will be ignored.
     Example: `~~ This is a comment`

 - Number - Everything that starts with a digit will be considered a number.
     If programming language distinguishes, it will be further split to integer and float/double.
 Float is a number with a decimal point.
     Examples:
     `123` is a number/integer
     `3.14` is a number/float
     `50%` is converted to a number/float
+    `1/4` is  converted to a number/float

 - Text - Everything that starts with a letter or a symbol, will be consigered as text.
     It is possible to make everything into text, if it's put in double quotes.
     Example: `"This is text.
 3.14 is also considered as text"`

 - Boolean - A boolean is either `true` or `false`.
 Have to be lowercase.

 - Hashtable/Dictionary - Dictionary consists of key, value pairs, where key is anything, that starts with a character and end in a column ":".
     Value can be any other type.